LowLevelDaniel/COIL/type_system.md

 - `width`: The bit width or size of the type (8 bits)
 - `qualifiers`: Type qualifiers (8 bits)
 - `attributes`: Additional type attributes (12 bits)

+This compact, static encoding ensures types can be processed efficiently at compile time without requiring runtime type information.

 ### 2.2 Type Categories